spatie/spatie.be/README.md

-# The sourcecode of spatie.be
+# The source code of spatie.be

 This repo contains the source code of [our company website](https://spatie.be).
 You are free to use the code, but please don't use the look and feel or any of the text for your own projects.